PT Graduate of Teaching Yoga for a Better Back

 Continuing Education for Rehab and Wellness Professionals

-24 hours of Home Study CEU approved in Ohio for both OT and PT Professionals
+24 hours of Home Study for both OT and PT Professionals

 Access to online content immediately upon registration.